iSECPartners/tlspretense/README.md

 SSL Client Testing
 ==================

-A Set of tools for testing an SSL client's certificate validation.
+A set of tools for testing an SSL client's certificate validation.

 Description
 -----------

-Ssl\_client\_testing provides a set of tools to test SSL certificate validation.
+Ssl\_client\_testing provides a set of tools to test SSL certificate validation, with a focus on mostly blackbox testing.
+It requires a (Linux, MacOSX, BSD) system that runs the test by intercepting network traffic, and it requires the client to be configured to trust the test framework's CA.

 It currently provides two sets of libraries for this purpose:

-* *CertMaker*, which generates SSL certificates with a variety of flaws
+* *CertMaker*, which generates SSL certificate and certificate chains with a variety of flaws
-* *SSLTest*, a framework for running tests using various certificate chains.
+* *SSLTest*, a framework for running tests using various certificate chains

 CertMaker